Noticing error code 229 on your Lennox® furnace?

 It’s important to allow an Expert like one from Service Experts Heating & Air Conditioning in Naples handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.
+Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.

-We want you to be completely happy with our furnace repair in Naples.
+We want you to be fully happy with our furnace repair in Naples.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and be more efficient.
+Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be working correctly if your furnace inducer motor begins in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds later.
+Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds after.